heyassel/React-Interview-Questions-/README.md

 > In summary, createElement is for creating new elements, while cloneElement is for duplicating and optionally modifying existing elements.
 They serve different purposes in the React element creation and manipulation process.

 ### What is Lifting State Up in React?

+Lifting state up in React means moving state to a parent component so that it can be shared between its child components.

+### Why Do We Do It?
+- Shared State: When multiple components need access to the same data.
+- Single Source of Truth: It keeps data consistent across your app.

+### How to Lift State Up
+1. Identify the Common Parent:

+ - Find the nearest parent component that both components share.

+2.Move the State:

+ - Move the state to this parent component.

+3. Pass Down State and Functions:

+ - Pass the state as props to child components.
+ - Pass functions to update the state down as props.

+### Key Points

+ - **Simplifies Data Flow**: Makes it easier to manage data in your app.
+- **Prevents Bugs**: Ensures all components see the same state.
+- **Reusable Components**: Components can be reused as they depend on props, not their own state.
+- **Organized and Maintainable**: By lifting state up, you keep your React components well-organized and easy to maintain.